 North Luzon – Cordillera Region

-Get ready for a bit of cold weather, and a very different feel than Palawan, up in North Luzon.
-This will be a good way to switch up the vibes on your two-week itinerary for the Philippines.
+Get ready for a bit of cold weather and a very different vibe than Palawan, up in North Luzon.
+This will be a good way to switch up the scenery on your two-week itinerary for the Philippines.

-Banaue: This is a charming town that is simply gorgeous.
+This is a charming town that is simply gorgeous.
 You are surrounded by lush greenery and the rice terraces are already in view the moment you arrive.
-The people are sweet, and it’s a great spot to chill for a night or two.
+The people are calm and helpful, it’s a great spot to chill for a night or two.
 It’s a sleepy town, so don’t expect much at night.
-The viewpoints are certainly worth a look at.
+The viewpoints around the town are certainly worth a look at.
 You can catch a trike ride to any of them for not much money.
 The clean mountain air will fill your lungs and feed your mountain-loving soul but I would suggest spending more time in Sagada which has all of that but a bit more life to the town.

 Here is what I did and more information on this beautiful region.

 A super chill and laid back town, this is a place where you can get lost for a while.
 The weather is still cool, the town is adorable, and the scenery is beautiful.
 There are waterfalls to explore, mountains to hike, and viewpoints to admire the jaw-dropping beauty.

 The famous hanging coffins are here on display, a creepy, yet intriguing site to see after a brief walk through a forested valley.
 The cave system is spectacular as well as adventurous if you explore the long cave connection with a guide.
 This was the most adrenaline pumping activity I did in the country and I highly recommend it.

 You will be climbing through rock holes, swimming in cave lakes, and making your way through stalactites and stalagmites as you are guided with only a gas lamp in your guide’s hand.
 How many times do you get to explore and hike through a large cave?
 Never.